telophase/bulma-horizontal-card/hugo/content/usage.md

 By default, very long or very wide images may appear too large/small as `.card-image`.
 For horizontal `.card-image`s, these classes alter the apparent height without altering the image's actual dimensions (ie. no distortion).

 These classes can be used to manipulate the height of the `.card-image`.
 Simply apply these classes to the `figure.image` element inside the `.card-image` div element.
+(See below)

 ```
 <div class="card-image">